Medify MA-25 vs MA-40

 Bottom Line

-Both the MA-25 and MA-40 deliver top-tier filtration with real H13 HEPA filters.
-Medify continues to be one of the few brands offering this kind of performance at scale.
+Both the MA-25 and MA-40 provide first class filtration with actual H13 HEPA filters.
+Medify is one of the few brands still providing this kind of performance at scale.

-Just make sure the one you pick fits your space and your needs.
-Don’t expect the MA-25 to handle a big living room, and don’t spend on the MA-40 if you just need something small and quiet.
+Just make sure the one you choose is suitable for your space and your specifications.
+Don’t expect the MA-25 to cover a large living room and don’t pay for the MA-40 if you just need something smaller and quiet.

-Still not sure?
-Reach out—I’ve helped a lot of people figure this out.
+Still confused?
+Contact me—I have helped countless people figure this out.

 Breathe better.
 Live better.